 Developer guides

-Connect Python scripts, notebooks, ETL jobs, and AI workflows to Crawlora's structured public web data APIs.
+Connect Python scripts, notebooks, ETL jobs, and AI workflows to Crawlora's structured public web data APIs with the official Git-tagged beta SDK.

 Verified HTTP pattern